Islam in Uttar Pradesh: Later history

-Watercolour on paper depicting Tilly Kettle painting a portrait of Shuja ud-Daula and his ten sons.
+Watercolour on paper depicting Tilly Kettle painting a portrait of Shuja-ud-Daula and his ten sons.

 When the Mughal Empire disintegrated, their territory remained confined to the Doab region and Delhi.
-Other areas of Hindustan (Uttar Pradesh) were ruled by different rulers: Oudh was ruled by the Shia Nawabs of Oudh, Rohilkhand by the Rohillas.
+Other areas of Hindustan (Uttar Pradesh) were ruled by different rulers: Oudh was ruled by the Shi'a Nawabs, Rohilkhand by the Rohillas.
 The state's capital city of Lucknow was established by the Muslim Nawabs of Oudh in the 18th century.
 It became an important centre of Muslim culture and the development of Urdu literature.

 Of all the Muslim states and dependencies of the Mughal Empire, Awadh had the newest royal family.
-They were descended from a Persian adventurer called Sa'adat Khan, who was originally from Khurasan in Persia, one of a number of Khurasanis in the service of the Mughals, mostly soldiers, who hoped for rich rewards if successful.
-These Khurasanis were Shia, and Lucknow became a centre of Shia culture in Uttar Pradesh.
+They were descended from a Persian adventurer called Sa'adat Ali Khan I, who was originally from Khorasan in Persia, one of a number of Khurasanis in the service of the Mughals, mostly soldiers, who hoped for rich rewards if successful.
+These Khorasanis were Shi'a, and Lucknow became a centre of Shi'a culture in Uttar Pradesh.

 By the early 19th century, the British had established their control over what is now Uttar Pradesh.
 This led to an end of almost six centuries of Muslim rule over Uttar Pradesh.